LulububuSoftwareGmbH/boltredirector/readme.md

 ## An Introduction

 A wicked little extension designed for [Bolt 2.0](//bolt.cm) and up that allows you to perform any pre-app `301 Moved Permanently` redirects.
-Kinda handy when you're moving from your silly flat file website/overly complicated CMS to Bolt. ;)
+Kinda handy when you're moving from your silly flat file website/overly complicated CMS to Bolt. :wink:

 - - -